 - Is original research cited?

 For general information about essential oils, citing original research is not necessary, but is indeed desired when making specific claims.
-Scientific literature is based on the empirical method (controlled conditions, precise measurements, sufficient sample size, reproducibility, statistics, peer review, etc.), and should thus be the fundamental source of essential oil information.
+Scientific literature is based on the empirical method (controlled conditions, precise measurements, sufficient sample size, reproducibility, statistics, peer review, etc.), and should thus be the primary source of essential oil information.

 Citing original research not only lends credibility to claims that an author makes, but it’s also a fair way of making information transparent to the audience.